What is open banking? Can it save you money? Should you trust it?

 Open banking only allows businesses to access your data once you’ve authorised it.
 Only accredited entities who have satisfied stringent accreditation protocols can access this data.

-The Australian Competition and Consumer Commission (ACCC) and Office of the Australian Information Commissioner (OAIC) sets the accreditation criteria, which will include privacy and information security requirements.
+The Australian Competition and Consumer Commission (ACCC) and Office of the Australian Information Commissioner (OAIC) sets the accreditation criteria, which includes privacy and information security requirements.

-Data will likely be shared using an Application Programming Interface (API), which experts say is the most efficient and secure way to share data with third parties.
+Data is shared using an Application Programming Interface (API), which experts say is the most efficient and secure way to share data with third parties.

 Unless you provide explicit consent, your bank can’t share your data with any other business.
 But if you’re open to it, you can tell your bank to share your data with any organisation or business you nominate – even a direct competitor.